A Concept of Two-Point Propagation Field of a Single Photon: A Way to X-ray Picometer Displacement Detection and Nanometer Resolution 3D X-ray Micro-Tomography: 1. Introduction and motivation

 Section 2 introduces the two-point propagation function (TPPF).
 Section 3 examines its connection to the Radon transform and 3D tomography.
-In Section 4, we discuss how cascaded double or triple slit configurations can enable nanometer resolution using existing technology.
-In Section 5, we present the calculation of 4 practical options for a lensless picometer X-ray displacement sensor, one of our main result of this work, which bridge the TPPF testing and the further exploration of the new x-ray tomography method.
-Section 6 describes ongoing work for a significant reduction of the photon flux required.
-Section 7 discusses the relation between TPPF and the quantum measurement during the free space propagation between the source and the detector slit.
-Section 8 is the conclusion.
+In Section 4, we illustrate how to apply the calculation steps for the X-ray picometer displacement detection to an example in a 6 keV X-ray case.
+Section 5 describes ongoing work to significantly reduce the photon count requirements for achieving the target sensitivity.
+Section 6 discusses the relation between TPPF and the quantum measurement during the free-space propagation between the source and the detector slit.
+Section 7 is the conclusion.

-This work is approached from a theoretical standpoint, using broadly referenced parameters to assess the feasibility of a picometer x-ray displacement sensor and the nanometer-resolution 3D tomography.
-Although not based on direct experience with experimental tomography or biological imaging, the analysis is intended to provide a foundation for discussion and further evaluation by experts in these areas.
+This work is approached from a theoretical standpoint, using broadly referenced parameters to assess the compatibility of a picometer X-ray displacement detection and nanometer-resolution 3D tomography with existing technology.
+Although not based on direct experience with experimental tomography or biological imaging, the analysis intends to provide a foundation for shared exploration and further evaluation by experts in these areas.

 \section{2.
-Description of the Experiment to Measure the Two-point Propagation Field}
+Description of the experiment to measure the two-point propagation field}